Back in school: ‘We’re going to work really hard to stay open’

 “In other times there are many things we wouldn’t get from the Department of Education because we’re a fee-charging school – that you can understand.
 But we’re in the middle of a pandemic and it’s about staff and students returning safely,” she said.

-Orla Walsh, vice-principal of the school, said, “Our response and our responsibility are to the students and the staff and we are looking after them.
+Orla Walsh, deputy principal of the school said, “Our response and our responsibility are to the students and the staff and we are looking after them.
 If the department decide to differentiate that’s something we’ll have to live with.”